nerestjs/nerest/README.md

 #### Logger

-Nerest uses the default server-side fastify logger](https://fastify.dev/docs/latest/Reference/Logging/#logging), enabled by default.
+Nerest uses the [default server-side fastify logger](https://fastify.dev/docs/latest/Reference/Logging/#logging), enabled by default.
 To configure or disable it, export a `logger` function from the `nerest/runtime.ts` module.
 This function will be called on server start, and its return value will be used as the logger configuration for Fastify.

 ```typescript
 import type { FastifyServerOptions } from 'fastify';